 Emily BluntActorEmily Olivia Leah Blunt is a British actress known for her roles in The Devil Wears Prada (2006), The Young Victoria (2009), Edge of Tomorrow (2014), and The Girl on the Train (2016), among many others.
 Blunt was born on February 23, 1983, in Roehampton, South West London, England, the second of four children in the family of Joanna Mackie, a former actress and teacher, and Oliver Simon Peter Blunt, a barrister.
 Her grandfather was Major General Peter Blunt, and her uncle is MP Crispin Blunt.
 Emily received a rigorous education at Ibstock Place School, a co-ed private school at Roehampton.
 However, young Emily Blunt had a stammer, since she was a kid of 8.
 Her mother took her to relaxation classes, which did not do anything.
 She reached a turning point at 12, when a teacher cleverly asked her to play a character with a different voice and said, "I really believe in you".
 Blunt ended up using a northern accent, and it did the trick, her stammer disappeared.
 From 1999 - 2001, Blunt went to Hurtwood House, the top co-ed boarding school where she would excel at sport, cello and singing.
 She also had two years of drama studies at Hurtwood's theatre course.
 In August 2000, she was chosen to perform at the Edinburgh Festival.
 She was signed up by an agent, Kenneth Mcreddie, who led her to the West End and the BBC, scoring her roles in several period dramas on stage as well as on TV productions, such as Foyle's War (2002), Henry VIII (2003) and Empire (2005).
 In 2001, she appeared as "Gwen Cavendish" opposite Dame Judi Dench in Sir Peter Hall's production of "The Royal Family" at Haymarket Theatre.
 For that role, she won the Evening Standard Award for Best Newcomer.
 In 2002, she played "Juliet" in "Romeo and Juliet" at the prestigious Chichester Festival.
 Blunt's career ascended to international fame after she starred as "Isolda" opposite Alex Kingston in Warrior Queen (2003).
 A year later, she won critical acclaim for her breakout performance as "Tamsin", a well-educated, cynical and deceptive 16-year-old beauty in My Summer of Love (2004), a story of two lonely girls from the opposite ends of the social heap.
 Emily Blunt and her co-star, Natalie Press, shared an Evening Standard British Film award for Most Promising Newcomer.
 In 2005, she spent a few months in Australia filming Irresistible (2006) with Susan Sarandon and Sam Neill.
 Blunt gave an impressive performance as "Mara", a cunning young destroyer who acts crazy and surreptitiously provokes paranoia in others.
 She also continued her work on British television, starring as "Natasha" in Stephen Poliakoff's Gideon's Daughter (2005), opposite Bill Nighy, a role that won her a 2007 Golden Globe Award for Best Performance by an Actress in a Supporting Role.
 She continued the line of playing manipulative characters as "Emily", a caustic put-upon assistant to Meryl Streep's lead in The Devil Wears Prada (2006).
 Blunt's performance with a neurotic twist added a dimension of sarcasm to the comedy, and gained her much attention as well as new jobs: in two dramas opposite Tom Hanks, then in the title role in the period drama, The Young Victoria (2009).
 Her most recent works include appearances as antiques dealer "Gwen Conliffe" in The Wolfman (2010) and as the ballerina in The Adjustment Bureau (2011).
 Emily is a highly versatile actress and a multifaceted person.
 Her talents include singing and playing cello; she is also skilled at horseback riding.
 On August 28, 2009, Blunt and Krasinski announced their engagement.
 The couple married on July 10, 2010, at the estate of their friend, George Clooney, on Lake Como in Italy.
 Blunt and Krasinski live in the Los Angeles area, California, and have two children.More

 Rupert FriendActorRupert Friend was born on October 1, 1981 in Oxfordshire, England as Rupert William Anthony Friend.
-He is an actor and writer, known for Hitman: Agent 47 (2015), The Young Victoria (2009) and The Boy in the Striped Pajamas (2008).
+He is an actor and writer, known for Hitman: Agent 47 (2015), The Young Victoria (2009) and The Death of Stalin (2017).
 He has been married to Aimee Mullins since May 1, 2016.More

 MIRANDA RICHARDSONActorMiranda Richardson was born in Southport, Lancashire, England on March 3, 1958, to Marian Georgina (Townsend) and William Alan Richardson, a marketing executive.
 She has one sister, eight years her senior.
 Her parents and sister are not involved in the performing arts.
 At an early age she performed in school plays, having shown a talent and desire to "turn herself into" other people.
 She has referred to it as "an emotional fusion; you think yourself into them".
 This mimicry could be of school friends or film stars.
 She left school (Southport High School for Girls) at the age of 17, and originally intended becoming a vet.
 She also considered studying English literature in college, but decided to concentrate on drama and enrolled at the Bristol Old Vic Theatre School (as did many well-known British actors).
 After three years she graduated and moved into repertory theatre.
 She became affiliated with the Library Theatre in Manchester in 1979, where she became an assistant stage manager.
 She obtained her Equity card, and after several regional productions, first appeared on the London stage (Moving at Queens Theatre) in 1981.
 British television roles soon followed, and then film.
 Since then, Miranda has moved into the international arena, and has made films in America, France and Spain.
 Television work (on both sides of the Atlantic) continues, as does some stage work.
 Her roles are diverse, but powerful and engaging.
 She has been quoted as stating "what I basically like is doing things I haven't done before" and this continually comes through in the variety of roles she has played in her career.
 She is also selective in the roles she takes, being uninterested in performing in the standard Hollywood fare, and preferring more offbeat roles.
 She was approached to play the Glenn Close role in Fatal Attraction (1987), but found it "regressive in its attitudes".
 Her attitude is summed up by a quote from an interview that appeared in the New York Times (Dec 27 1992): "I would rather do many small roles on TV, stage or film than one blockbuster that made me rich but had no acting.
 And if that's the choice I have to make, I think I've already made it".
 According to "1994 Current Biography Yearbook", she resides in South London with her two Siamese cats, Otis and Waldo.
 She has now moved to West London.
 Her hobbies include drawing, walking, gardening, fashion, falconry, and music.
 She, by her own admission, is a loner and lives rather modestly.
 An actor who studied with Ms Richardson at the Bristol Old Vic Theatre in the late 1970s described her as "a strong minded, specially gifted, rather pretty young woman who enjoys wearing jewelry.
 She wore toe rings, which in the late 1970s and especially in England, were a rarity and considered rather racy."
 He also remarked on her drive, even then, to be an actress of the highest caliber.More